 The shady, green Ubud Monkey Forest is the most popular stop for tourists in the town of Ubud itself.
 Hundreds of playful and interactive Macaque monkeys call the sacred forest home and roam freely around the tree canopy and temple complex.

-The influx of tourism in Ubud mixed with the proximity of so many artists has caused a great deal of unique boutiques and shops to open.
+The influx of tourism in Ubud mixed with the proximity of so many artists has caused a lot of unique boutiques and shops to open.
 Unlike the tacky, beach-tourist feeling of shopping in Kuta, Ubud provides a much more sophisticated experience.

-Local shops are filled with unique and beautiful crafts, art work, carvings, jewelery, and gifts to take back home.
+Local shops are filled with unique and beautiful crafts, artwork, carvings, jewelry, and gifts to take back home.
 The sprawling, indoor Ubud Market caters mostly to tourists in search of cheap souvenirs.
 Be sure to haggle prices - negotiation is expected - or you may end up paying triple what something is worth.